 Syntax of Interface

-In Java, an interface is defined using the interface keyword.
-The methods inside the interface are declared without a body.
-Here’s the basic syntax:
+An interface in Java is declared with the interface keyword.
+The methods in the interface are declared with no body.
+This is the syntax in its most basic form.

 interface InterfaceName {